Responsible Sourcing & Animal Welfare

 We actively monitor and report on our progress and highlight potential risks within the supply chain with the overall objective of meeting customer and consumer needs.

-This policy has been approved Daniel Wright and the board of directors.
+This policy has been approved Neil Townend and the board of directors.

 Managing Director